Photoproduction of the $\pi N$ pair on nuclei and isobar configurations: Nucleus wave function

-If we neglect the interaction between isobars and nucleons and between isobars themselves and take into account (\ref{eq:3.5}) on the left-hand side of the eq. (\ref{eq:3.6}), then the wave function $ \Psi^{\Delta N}_{[\beta_{i}\beta_{j}]}$ of $\Delta N$ system satisfies the equation
+If we neglect the interaction between isobars and nucleons and between isobars themselves on the left-hand side of the eq. (\ref{eq:3.6}) and take into account (\ref{eq:3.5}), then the wave function $ \psi^{\Delta N}_{[\beta_{i}\beta_{j}]}$ of $\Delta N$ system satisfies the equation

 where $T_{1}$, $T_{2}$ and $M_{1}$, $M_{2}$ are the kinetic energy operators and masses of $\Delta$-isobar and nucleon; $\left(\phi_{\mathnormal{\Delta}},V \phi_{N}\right)$ is the transition potential.